 - Submit a completed Petition for Office.
 Petitions will be available starting January 17, 2015 in the ASI Business Office (USU 317) and online.
 Petitions are due Feb 13.

 - Read the Election Code.
-The Election Code will be available with the Petition for Office on Friday in USU 306.
-All candidates are required to have a copy of the Election Code and can have any questions regarding the code answered at the All-Candidates’ Meeting.
+All candidates are required to read the Election Code and can ask any questions at the All-Candidates’ Meeting.

-- Campaign.
-Candidates may begin to “formally” campaign (post flyers, signs, etc.) following the All-Candidates’ Meeting.
-Please be sure that you and your campaign staff follow the Election Code.
+- Campaign Candidates may begin to “formally” campaign (post flyers, signs, etc.) following the All-Candidates’ Meeting.
+Please follow the Election Code.
 Slate recognition forms are available.

 What’s Your Best Fit?

 Executive Positions (4): Executives carry out essential duties for the non-profit auxiliary organization and serve as primary liaisons between the students and the university.
 They are expected to serve 20 hours a week and are paid positions.

 Senators of Colleges/Schools (8): There is one Senator per each of the eight colleges / schools on campus.
 Senators are expected to meet regularly with their respective Dean and complete at least 8 hours of service each month.
 If running for a college/school please have only students from that college/school sign your petition for office.